JackHenry-G/JackHenry-G/README.md

 <h3 align="left">About me:</h3>
 <p align="left">

-I'm a software developer with 4 years of varied experience accross the whole pipeline thanks to following an apprenticeship straight from school.
-From front-end to back-end to devops to Linux to NoSQL graph databases to relational databases, I've touched on a lot!
-My main language is Java so right now I am focussing on full stack web development with an emphasis on learning more about Spring Boot and back-end API development.
-But I have a keen interest in developing my already existing Python skills going forward.
+I have interest and experience in Software Engineer, Data/Business Analaysis and Product Management.
+More relevant to this page though I love creating and building things with code that allow me to solve interesting problems and make even more interesting solutions.

-(I also have a short stint in Product Management so you can be sure I have a keen eye for developing a product the correct way!)
+Following an apprenticeship straight from school where I studied and worked at the same time, I've covered a lot!.
+From front-end to back-end to devops to Linux to NoSQL graph databases to relational databases.
+My main languages are Java and Python, but I'm a keen learner and am at a point where I can easily pick up new languages.
+Right now I am focussing on full stack web development with an emphasis on learning more about REACT, Spring Boot and back-end API development.

-📫 You can reach me at jackhenryg@hotmail.co.uk
+📫 You can reach me at jackhenryg@outlook.com

 </p>